subugoe/typo3-find-germania-sacra/Readme.md

 * rdf: returns the triples in RDF format
 * json-ld: returns the triples in JSON-LD format

-Example linked data output in turtle format is available in the [Resources/linked-data-examples](Resources/linked-data-examples folder).
+Example linked data output in turtle format is available in the [Resources/linked-data-examples folder](Resources/linked-data-examples).

 ## Language